bardia-p/carleton-mail-delivery-robot/README.md

 </div>

 ## Implementation

+### Website
+The website for the project is located at: https://cudelivery.azurewebsites.net/.
+Make sure to checkout our website to place new deliveries!

+### Robots
-Here is a summary of the current implementations of the project:
+Here is a summary of the hardware implementations of the project:
 <table>
   <tr>
     <td>Iteration 1 using iRobot CREATE 1 (LEGACY)</td>